txiribimakula/DependencyFinder/README.md

 Script to find the dependencies on the projects of a solution (or single project)

-## Namespace
+## Usage

-Apart from the info that is asked by the script, if needed, the namespace of the .csproj XML can be passed as a param.
+Apart from the info that is asked by the script, optionally, the namespace of the .csproj XML can be passed as a param.

 `.\DependencyFinder -ns "http://schemas.microsoft.com/developer/msbuild/2003"`